-When it comes to playing games via Microsoft's new beta service, once known as Project xCloud, you'll need the best controllers for Android gaming.
-There are also a lot of titles to choose from, so be sure to check out the best Game Pass games you can play on your phone.
-When it comes to audio, though, finding the best bluetooth headset that takes your gaming to the next level can be tough.
+When it comes to playing games via Xbox Game Pass, once known as Project xCloud, you'll need the best controllers for Android gaming.
+There are also many titles to choose from, so check out the best Game Pass games you can play on your phone.
+When it comes to audio, though, finding the best Bluetooth headset that takes your gaming to the next level can be tough.
 These are our picks for the best around.

-The JBL Quantum 800 is another headset that has a bit of a high entry point, but provides users with some of the best noise canceling they can find.
-Because JBL has been in the audio market for some time, the sound quality on the Quantum 800's is top notch, and with a battery life that's reported to be up to 14 hours, you'll be able to use this for some time.
-The one downside to the Quantum 800's may be that the microphone does not detach.
+The JBL Quantum 800 is another headset with a high entry point, but it provides users with some of the best noise-canceling.
+Because JBL has been in the audio market for some time, the sound quality on the Quantum 800's is top-notch, and with a battery life that's reported to be up to 14 hours, you'll be able to use this for some time.
+The one downside to the Quantum 800's is that the microphone doesn't detach.

-Sometimes, the best microphone for someone may be the one that can handle a ton of things.
+Sometimes, the best microphone for someone may be the one that can handle many things.
 Creative's SXFI AIR fits that criteria since it comes equipped with Bluetooth, USB, and SD card connectivity options.
-The AIR also allows users to customize their audio experience through an app on your phone.
-This level of customization is huge for those who want to get the exact sound they've been looking for, especially when it comes to gaming.
+The AIR also allows users to customize their audio experience through an app.
+This level of customization is vast for those who want to get the exact sound they've been looking for, especially when it comes to gaming.

 Tons of great Bluetooth headsets for Xbox Game Pass

-Xbox Game Pass launching cloud gaming for Android is a big deal and we're pretty excited about it.
-As fun as playing console quality games on your phone may be, though, the audio quality of phones may vary.
-With that in mind, a headset is almost a necessity, and if you want the very best, then the SteelSeries Arctis Pro Wireless is your best bet.
-It's wide range of features and comfortable design make it the best, even with a fairly high price point.
+Xbox Game Pass launching cloud gaming for Android is a big deal, and we're pretty excited about it.
+As fun as playing some of the best console-quality games on your phone is, though, the audio quality of phones may vary.
+With that in mind, a headset is almost as necessary as having a good controller, and if you want the very best, then the SteelSeries Arctis Pro Wireless is your best bet.
+Its wide range of features and comfortable design make it the best, even with a fairly high price point.

-If you're looking for something that won't cost too much, though, then there's plenty of options for you.
-The SLuB bluetooth headset features some great quality in an affordable package, and even comes equipped with active noise cancelling for those who want to immerse themselves into a game.
+If you're looking for something that won't cost too much, there are plenty of options.
+The SLuB Bluetooth headset features some excellent quality in an affordable package and even comes equipped with active noise canceling for those who want to immerse themselves in a game.

-While finding gaming headsets that support bluetooth connectivity may be a bit difficult, thankfully there's tons of options for those who need it.
-Headsets ranging from the JBL Quantum 800 to Hyper X's Cloud MIX headset all offer tons of great features, with price points for every type of consumer being available.
+While finding gaming headsets that support Bluetooth connectivity may be a bit difficult, thankfully, there are many options for those who need it.
+Headsets ranging from the JBL Quantum 800 to Hyper X's Cloud MIX headset offer tons of great features, with price points for every type of consumer available.
 No matter which headset you choose, it's hard to make a bad choice here.